 Searching for an Internship

-In addition to searching the web for English Internship Listings, Carlson Center Internships, or UW Career Center Internships, you can come into the English Advising Office in A-2-B Padelford Hall to review past internships and what student interns have written about their experiences.
+In addition to searching the web for English Internship Listings, Carlson Center Internships, or UW Career Center Internships, you can come into the Humanities Advising Service Center in A-2-B Padelford to review past internships and what student interns have written about their experiences.
 Another good way of keeping abreast of new internship opportunities is to subscribe yourself to the English Department student e-mail list, called ENGLMAJORS.
 You can also investigate a potential internship on your own by approaching an organization or agency engaged in work that interests you.
 If students find satisfactory internships through any campus or off-campus source, they may make their own arrangements.
 Students frequently find wonderful opportunities through their own personal and professional networks.

 The English Department, the Carlson Leadership Center, and the Center for Career Services maintain lists and postings, but are not actively engaged in student placement or recruitment; student interns must secure internships on their own and make their own arrangements with the sponsor.